Claire Rhodes (Little Feet Big Steps)

 In 2004 I qualified as a primary school teacher and have 15 years infant teaching experience as well as being a Key Stage leader for 5 years.
 I have taught children from EYFS up to Year 4.
 I am always striving to continue my professional development and I'm currently taking new courses to ensure I am up to date and can provide the best quality care at all times.

 My aim is to provide a safe, welcoming, caring and stimulating family environment where children feel happy and relaxed to enjoy themselves and learn in a home from home setting.
 Whether they are building sandcastles outside in the sandpit, making cups of tea in the home corner, visiting local parks or attending local baby and toddler groups, they are having fun – exploring, investigating and learning through play.

 I offer places for children full time and pick-up and drop-offs from Summerfield Primary Academy.

-I can provide Early Education for 2 and 3 & 4 year olds through the 30 hours entitlement and the Two Year Entitlement.
+I can provide Early Education for 3 & 4 year olds through the 30 hours entitlement.